 And these individual journeys will vary from one visitor to the next.

-That’s why tailoring your user experience to each audience member based on behavioral marketing can help you bring the ultimate custom experience, which in turn, will likely increase your conversion rates and ROI.
+That’s why tailoring your user experience to each audience member can help you create the ultimate custom experience.
+Applying behavioral marketing can increase your conversion rates and ROI.

 Consider PPC Intent – Understanding Different Traffic Temperatures